ECP-CANDLE/Benchmarks/Pilot1/Uno/README.Using_UQ.md

-An additional --loss heteroscedastic option is available.
+Additional --loss 'het' and --loss 'qtl' options are available.
 This will learn the input-dependent noise level as well as the main regression variable specified (i.e. growth or AUC).